0x00wolf/red-team-cookbook/Arsenal/Linux-Keyloggers/README.md

 # **Disclaimer**

 Any program that logs key strokes globally has major security and privacy implications.
 Do not test the following unless you are using a device you own, and if so make any other users of that device aware immediately.
-The author does not condone the use of the following programs for the unlawful monitoring of other user's keystrokes.
+The author does not condone the use of the following programs for the unlawful monitoring of other users' keystrokes.

 # **First, Set up a Virtual Environments to Test your PUPs**